 Rural – Medium is similar to the Rural-Low Typology Area except that it allows higher housing densities.
 RM areas typically have lot sizes between 2 and 5 acres.
-These areas are usually near a fire station, or at least have rural levels of fire service. .
+These areas are usually located near a fire station, or at least have rural levels of fire service. .

-Rural-Medium areas are often located adjacent to Urban-Low and Urban Reserve typologies, which are areas intended to urbanize in the future.
+Rural-Medium areas are typically located adjacent to Urban-Low and Urban Future typologies, which are areas intended to urbanize in the future.
 While there is no expectation for urban services, RM areas may have City water or have limited potential to connect to City water or sewer service, and may become more integrated into the urbanized area in the distant future.
 Commercial and light industrial uses may be appropriate provided they do not negatively impact the rural residential character.

 ||2 acre minimum*|